nicolabc/GAN-playground/README.md

 # GAN-playground
-A repository containing GAN projects
+A repository containing GAN projects.

+Environment: `Python3`

 # Motivation
 A curiosity and interest of the exciting field of Generative adversarial network has lead to the creation of this repository.
 The intention is to add content as more projects are explored.
-Style transfer is the first project implemented and the is based on an assignment from StanfordCS class CS231n [link](http://cs231n.github.io/assignments2019/assignment3/)
+Style transfer is the first project implemented and the is based on an assignment from StanfordCS class CS231n [link](http://cs231n.github.io/assignments2019/assignment3/).

-Environment: `Python3`

 # Style transfer
 Some generated examples